FaizanSSDQ/FaizanSSDQ/README.md

-## Hi there 👋
+## Hello, Finally We met! 👋

 <!--
 **FaizanSSDQ/FaizanSSDQ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some idelas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...